amiteee78/RTL_design/apb2apb_bridge/README.md

 `run_viv/run_viv.sh`

 This file includes all the necessary commands to invoke vivado RTL simulator tools in the background without prompting the GUI.
-In addition, the memory file (.hex) dumped from the test bench is in a jumbled form to observe.
+In addition, the memory file (**ram.hex**) dumped from the test bench is in a jumbled form to observe.
 To rearrange it, a python file is exploited and sourced at the end of the simulation script.
-The output from the python source file is another .hex file in which the contents are in a more organized form.
+The output from the python source file is **ram_format.hex** which provides the memory contents in a more organized form.

-To simulate the design with developed test cases, first the "run_viv" directory should be accessed & then the following command should be executed.
+To simulate the design with developed test cases, first the "**run_viv**" directory should be accessed & then the following command should be executed.

 `./run_viv.sh <name of your testbench top module>`